bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 .. bokeh-plot:: docs/user_guide/examples/plotting_title_basic.py
     :source-position: above

 The default title is normally on the top of a plot, aligned to the left.
-But which side of the plot the default title appears on can be controlled by the ``title_location`` parameter:
+The ``title_location`` parameter controls on which side of the plot the title appears:

 .. bokeh-plot:: docs/user_guide/examples/plotting_title_location.py
     :source-position: above